Welcome to Doomscroll December Participants!

 The YouTube Detox

-YouTube is a prime example of a platform that can be either a university or a slot machine.
-The default homepage is designed to distract you.
+YouTube is a prime example of a slot machine.

 The Fix: